Louis-C-Leon/Soundcloud-FSP/README.md

-## Note: Due to deprecated dependencies and lack of time to update this project, I've had to take it offline
+## Note: Due to deprecated dependencies and lack of time to maintain this project, I've had to take it offline

 # SoundCrowd